thecharm/TMR/README.md

 To extract visual objects, we first use the NLTK parser to extract noun phrases from the text and apply the [visual grouding toolkit](https://github.com/zyang-ur/onestage_grounding) to detect objects.
 Detailed steps are as follows:

 1. Using the NLTK parser (or Spacy, textblob) to extract noun phrases from the text.
-2. Applying the [visual grouding toolkit](https://github.com/zyang-ur/onestage_grounding) to detect objects.
+2. Applying the [visual grounding toolkit](https://github.com/zyang-ur/onestage_grounding) to detect objects.
 For the original images, the extracted objects are stored in `img_vg`.
 The images of the object obey the following naming format: `imgname_pred_yolo_crop_num.png`, where `imgname` is the name of the raw image corresponding to the object, `num` is the number of the object predicted by the toolkit.
-For the generated images, the extracted objects are stored in the form of coordinates in file `./data/txt/mre_dif_train_dif.pth`.
+For the generated images, the extracted objects are stored in the form of coordinates in the file `./data/txt/mre_dif_train_dif.pth`.
-3. For the orginal images, we construct a dictionary to record the correspondence between the raw images and the objects.
+3. For the original images, we construct a dictionary to record the correspondence between the raw images and the objects.
 Taking `mre_train_dif.pth` as an example, the format of the dictionary can be seen as follows: `{imgname:['imgname_pred_yolo_crop_num0.png', 'imgname_pred_yolo_crop_num1.png', ...] }`, where key is the name of raw images, value is a List of the objects.
 4. For the generated images, when processing images, we crop them using the coordinates in the file to obtain visual objects.
 5. For the original images, we suggest that you can use our visual objects.
-As for the generated images, if you want to use your own images instead of ours, we suggest that you can put your images in the path `./data/diffusion_pic` and detect visual objects through [visual grouding toolkit](https://github.com/zyang-ur/onestage_grounding) based on the giving phrases from `./data/txt/phrase_text_train.josn`.
+As for the generated images, if you want to use your own images instead of ours, we suggest that you can put your images in the path `./data/diffusion_pic` and detect visual objects through [visual grounding toolkit](https://github.com/zyang-ur/onestage_grounding) based on the giving phrases from `./data/txt/phrase_text_train.json`.

 ## Path Structure
 The expected structures of Paths are: